Walter Model: Relationship with Hitler

 Before the war, Model had been content to leave politics to the politicians, preferring instead to concentrate on military affairs.
 Despite this, he became one of the Wehrmacht's field marshals most closely identified with Hitler.
 Postwar opinions on him have varied.
 Some historians have called him "blindly loyal", a "convinced Nazi" or a "zealous disciple" of Hitler; others see in Model a coldly calculating opportunist who used the Führer to his advantage, whether or not he was committed to him or the ideals of Nazism; some regard him as "apolitical to a fault", loyal to Hitler but never sycophantic.
 The contradictions between his Lutheran upbringing and his later association with the Nazis have similarly been the subject of comment.

 As one of the few German generals of middle class upbringing, Model's background appealed to Hitler, who distrusted the old Prussian aristocratic order that still dominated the Wehrmacht's officer corps.
 His defensive tactics were a much better fit to Hitler's instincts never to give ground, than talk of "elastic defense"—even if Model stood fast out of sheer necessity, and not due to fanaticism.
 His stubbornness, energy and ruthlessness were more qualities that Hitler found admirable, and Model's blunt and direct manner of speaking also made an impression.

-In a much-noted incident, Model had to deal with an attempt by Adolf Hitler to interfere with his arrangements.
+In a much-noted incident, Model had to deal with an attempt by Hitler to interfere with his arrangements.
 A telephone call from Army Group Center's chief of staff on 19 January 1942 informed him that Hitler, having become nervous about the direct Soviet threat against Vyazma, had decided that XLVII Panzer Corps, 2nd SS Division Das Reich and 5th Panzer Division were not to be employed in the imminent counterattack but reserved for other use in the rearguard.
 Immediately, Model drove back from Rzhev to Vyazma in a raging blizzard and boarded a plane for East Prussia.
-Bypassing the figure of field marshal Günther von Kluge, his immediate superior, he sought a personal confrontation with Hitler.
+Bypassing the figure of Kluge, his immediate superior, he sought a personal confrontation with Hitler.
 At first he attempted to lay out his reasons in the best, dispassionate General Staff manner, only to find the Führer unmoved by logic.
 Suddenly, glaring at Hitler through his monocle, Model brusquely demanded to know: "Mein Führer, who commands Ninth Army, you or I?".